 207: | August 25 | August 18 |

-Attending a First Year Session (3 day program)
+Attending a First Year New Student Orientation Session (3 day program)

-If you would like a longer New Student Session experience, you can choose to participate in a First Year New Student Session – which is a three-day program – instead of the one-day Transfer New Student Session.
-For a list of sessions and dates available, please visit the First Year New Student Session page.
-If you participate in the First Year New Student Session, you will be billed for that session’s fee.
+If you would like a longer New Student Orientation experience, you can choose to participate in a First Year New Student Orientation session – which is a three-day program – instead of the one-day Transfer New Student Orientation.
+For a list of sessions and dates available, please visit the First Year New Student Orientation page.
+If you participate in the First Year New Student Orientation, you will be billed for that session’s fee.

 In order to make a reservation for one of these sessions you must contact our office at (310) 206-6685.